-Using the Land Record Search System - SEE BLUE BOX TO YOUR RIGHT WHEN READY TO BEGIN.
+Using the Land Record Search System - Go to BLUE BOX ON THE RIGHT when ready to begin.

 *** DETAILED INSTRUCTIONS ON HOW TO USE THE ONLINE RECORD SEARCH ARE AVAILABLE UNDER THE ONLINE TUTORIALS ON THE RIGHT SIDE OF THIS PAGE ***